Chern classes of conformal blocks: Questions

-We conclude this paper by discussing a couple of natural questions concerning the bundles of conformal blocks.
+We conclude this paper by discussing some natural questions concerning the bundles of conformal blocks.

-\begin{ques} Given a simple Lie algebra $\mg{g}$ and an integer $n \geq 4$, is the closure of the subcone of $N^1(\mnb)$ generated by determinants of conformal blocks for $\mc{g}$ and all levels $\ell$ finitely generated?
+\begin{ques} Given a simple Lie algebra $\mg{g}$ and an integer $n \geq 4$, is the closure of the subcone of $N^1(\mnb)$ generated by determinants of conformal blocks for $\mg{g}$ and all levels $\ell$ finitely generated?
 If so, is there an algorithm for computing this cone? \end{ques}

 We do not know what to expect.
-For $n=5$ the determinats of conformal blocks for $sl_2$ generate the nef cone.
-This does not appear to hold for $n=6$, in which case computer calculations suggest that cone generated by conformal blocks for $sl_2$ has $128$ vertices, $127$ coming from the critical level and the remaining vertex corresponding to $\ovl = (1,1,1,1,1,1)$ and level $1$.
+For $n=5$ the determinants of conformal blocks for $\mg{sl}_2$ generate the nef cone.
+This does not appear to hold for $n=6$, in which case computer calculations\footnote{These were carried out in part using \tt{polymake} \cite{polymake}.} suggest that the cone generated by conformal blocks for $\mg{sl}_2$ has $128$ vertices, $127$ coming from the critical level and the remaining vertex corresponding to $\ovl = (1,1,1,1,1,1)$ and level $1$.

 \begin{ques} Given an integer $n$, do the determinants of conformal blocks for all simple Lie algebras and all levels $\ell$ generate the nef cone of $\mnb$? \end{ques}